VidHarm: A Clip Based Dataset for Harmful Content Detection: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this paper VidHarm, a new professionally annotated dataset for detecting harmful content in video has been introduced.
-An appropriate metric for evaluation was proposed.
-The properties of the dataset have been investigated and results show, among other things, that there is a strong correlation between the annotation of short clips vs the annotation for entire trailer.
+In this paper VidHarm, a new multi-lingual professionally annotated dataset for detecting harmful content in video has been introduced.
+It was shown that compared to previous datasets it contains a greater diversity of content, and importantly is the only video dataset with professional labels.
+The properties of the dataset have been investigated and results show, among other things, that there is a strong correlation between the annotation of short clips vs the annotation for entire trailers.
+A novel metric for evaluation was proposed, and compared with previous metrics.
 It was shown that training spatiotemporal and audio models on the proposed dataset yield impressive results when combining class balanced sampling, pretraining, and multimodal fusion.
 It was further shown that learned late fusion performed similarly to a fixed fusion model.
 An investigation of potential gender biases in the trained models showed that while some models exhibit signs of bias, others did not.